Connect to our grid

 In compliance with the functions and obligations established by the regulations covering the Spanish electricity sector, i-DE carries out work to detect and regulate situations involving fraudulent electricity flows.
 We are able to accurately and efficiently detect 100% of fraudulent cases using cutting-edge technology.

 In order to combat this problem, we need the whole of society to be involved.
-The following link allows you to anonymously report any fraudulent situation you may be aware of.
+You can log into our Client Area and report an alleged situation of fraud you may have noticed in the section "Ayuda y contacto" clicking on "Denunciar fraude".

 I-DE's track record in R&D demonstrates our permanent interest in innovation without losing sight of the practical approach and improvements in customer service.
 The effort and dedication of a highly qualified technical team and the collaboration of our long term partners (universities, technology centres and national companies) have allowed us to achieve valuable results which, when implemented in the grid, have benefited the end client.